built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 [<- Back to Table Of Contents](../README.md)

-# How to customize home ?
+# How To Customize Home ?

 The home component is one of the standard components of OpenFin workspace, for an in depth look at the component see [Home Overview](https://developers.openfin.co/of-docs/docs/cli-providers).